On General Principal Symmetric Ideals: Construction and properties of a general principal symmetric ideal

-Note that if the sum of the coefficients of monomials in $f$ whose exponent is a permutation of $(d)$ is 0, then this sum will also be 0 in any permutation or linear combination of $f$.
-However, $f$ generates $J_d$, so in particular, we can write $x_1^d$ as a linear combination of permutations of $f$.
-Hence, this quantity is nonzero. \end{proof}
+(3): Suppose that $J=(f)_{\S_n}$.
+Then $f\in J_d$ and in the proof of \Cref{RJW}, we established that every element of $J_d$ satisfies the first part of (3).
+By similar reasoning, if the sum of the coefficients of monomials in $f$ whose exponent vector is a permutation of $(d,0,\dots,0)$ is 0, then this will be true for every element of $\langle f\rangle_{k\S_n}=J_d$.
+But since $x_1^d\in J_d$, this does not happen.

-\begin{prop} Let $J$ be defined as in \Cref{psi construction} and suppose that $n>d$.
-If $n\geq 1+\sum_{i=0}^{d-1}P(i)$, then $J$ is a psi. \end{prop} \begin{proof} Suppose that $n\geq1+\sum_{i=0}^{d-1}P(i)$.
-Let $M$ be a maximal cyclic submodule of $J_d$.
-We first show that $M$ is also a maximal cyclic submodule of $R_d$.
-Suppose that $M'$ is a maximal cyclic submodule of $R_d$ which contains $M$.